riverans/activitystreams/README.md

 Environment Setup
 =================
-Assuming you satisfied all the [dependencies](https://github.com/natgeo/activitystreams/blob/doc/README.md#dependencies) required to install the project:
+Assuming you satisfied all the [dependencies](https://github.com/natgeo/activitystreams/blob/doc/README.md#dependencies) required to install the project, and you have redis and neo4j running:

 Install the REST service.
 ```